 Sound complicated?
 It's not, a few keystrokes and clicks and the work is done.

-Supposing we needed to transpose the last names and first names in the list that we looked at above.
+Now suppose we want to transpose the positions of the last and first names in the above list.

-Cut and paste is out of the question because the list is two pages long.
-It would not only be time-consuming and tedious, it could also damage body parts!
+Cut and Paste is out of the question, because actually, the list is two pages long.
+It would be tedious and time-consuming, and it could potentially cause or aggravate an RSI (Repetitive Strain Injury) condition.

-However, after converting the list to a table, it would only take one little mouse drag to transpose the last and first name columns.
-Just three more clicks to convert the table back into a list and, again, the job is done.
+But consider this: after converting the list to a table, it would require just a single mouse drag to transpose the last and first name columns in the entire list.
+Then, just three mouse clicks is all it takes to convert the table back to its original list form.
+No pain, no strain, Bob's your uncle and the task is completed!

-A delimiter is a symbol which marks the boundary between two distinct pieces of information.
+Delimiters are symbols which mark the boundary between two distinct pieces of information.

-For example, in our list of names and dates, the specific pieces of information are delimited from each other by commas.
+For example, in the list above, names and dates are separated (delimited) by commas.

-Table structure and table content can be created, deleted, and modified independently of one another.
+Table structure and table content are independent of each other: they can be created, modified, and deleted separately.

 The two approaches to creating tables are to insert the table structure first and then add the information, or, to enter the information and then convert it into a table.